|

 A

-back projected miniature model of a tyrannosaurus tires
+back projected miniature model of Kong in bhind Wray

-to swallow Wray who is perched atop a full-sized dead
+who is perched atop a full-sized dead tree.

 |